PTSSpace/MANIsimulation/README.md

 ### MANIsimulation and ROS
 #### move MANI
-You can move MANI in Gazebo by publishing to the following ROS topics:
+You can move MANI in Gazebo by publishing to the following ROS topics.
+They expect a `std_msgs/Float64` message.
 - Wheels
 	- front left: `/manisim/drive_fl_vel/command`
 	- rear left: `/manisim/drive_rl_vel/command`